24 Creative Ways to Say I'm Sorry

 13. Write down "Can we erase everything and start all over again?" on a chalkboard and leave it hanging wherever your beloved is most likely to see it.

-14. Do you want to say I'm sorry in a creative way?
-Buy them something they’ve always wanted for a long time.
+14. Buy them something they’ve always wanted for a long time.
 Who could ever resist something they've been always longing to own?

 15. Record a little voice note using their favorite song, sing along and rhyme it with "I’m sorry" phrases.
 You can easily replace the chorus with "I’m sorry" and "I love you."